irregulargentlewomen/ratedrforrapist/README.md

 These are our premises; we do not intend to defend or explain them beyond this statement.

-&mdash; Elizabeth Yalkut and Betsy Haibel, November 2012
+&mdash; Elizabeth Yalkut and Betsy Haibel, March 2013

 To Do
 =====
 * create a decent title graphic
 * test the CSS on actual mobile devices
 * clean up the invocation JS
-* write up installation instructions
-* play with the embedded fonts for the Polanski quotation
+* migrate CSS to scss
 * add documentation comments to CSS and HTML
 * refine language in further-info alert
 * set up cron job to keep the list updated